sebolsita/VR_MSc_3_Coding__ForestFireGame_VR/README.md

 <!-- USAGE EXAMPLES -->
 ## Features

-Space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos etc. Link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+- **Player**
+  - HP system
+  - Score system
+- **UI**
+  - On the left hand map
+  - It shows current state of the forest cells
+  - Score, HP, time passed
+  - % of the forest burned etc.
+- **Hands**
+  - Player has hands, fingers are animated
+- **Gun**
+  - Shoots bullet that interact with environment
+- **NPC**
+  - Follow's player and avoids obstacles
+  - Is animated
+  - Attacks player
+  - Can be shot at
+- **Environment**
+  - Smoke symulation depending on the % of the forest burned
+  - Music changing accordingly

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Roadmap
+## Roadmap for possible updates

 - [ ] Optimize the environment so it can run on the standalone smoothly
+- [ ] Fix behaviour of current antagonist
+- [ ] Add second mode where the player becomes the antagonist
+- [ ] Add more functionality to the gun (reloading etc.)
+- [ ] Add extinguisher
-- [ ] Add NPC's
+- [ ] Add more NPC's
+   - [ ] Animals
-   - [ ] ChatGPT dialogue system?
+   - [ ] Police and firefighters
 - [ ] Add interactive elements to the scene
-    - [ ] Ticket gates, shops, etc.
+    - [ ] Perks like ammo or health
-    - [ ] Working ticket machine?
+    - [ ] Flashlight
-- [ ] Add more trains/traffic
+    - [ ] More guns
-- [ ] Add terrain to the route using Google Maps plugin
+- [ ] Finish score system
-- [ ] Create textures to make the scene more realistic
+- [ ] Enchance the graphics
 - [ ] Work on reflections and lighting

 See the [open issues](https://github.com/sebolsita/VR_MSc_3_Forest_Fire__Game_VR/issues) for a full list of proposed features (and known issues).